unnynet/unnynet-docs/docs/advanced/achievements.md

 Once you add at least one achievement - all players will see the Achievements button in the main navigation.

+For your convenience we've recorded the [small video tutorial](https://youtu.be/7lSqoOWwSdM)

 ### Achievement Parameters:

 * **Name** - displayed name of the achievement;